Osilos/openfl-game-template/README.md

 You just have to submit us your pull request, each pull request is reviewed with much love

-Be sure your pull request respect our code convention.
-You can see the code convention [here](https://github.com/Osilos/openfl-game-template/wiki/Code-convention).
+Be sure your pull request respect our [code convention](https://github.com/Osilos/openfl-game-template/wiki/Code-convention).